 |Crooked River, FL|

-Description: Before the advent of the railroad in the South, rivers were the lifeblood of commerce.
-Before the Civil War, rivers primarily transported cotton from inland plantations to ships docked at ports along the Gulf Coast.
-In 1860, roughly 75 percent of the revenue of the nation’s treasury was based on cotton.
-The Crooked River was a waterway of some import, and, true to its name, winds between the Carrabelle River to the west and the Ochlockonee River on the east forming the substantial Saint James Island.
-A small port was established near the mouth of the Carrabelle River to participate in the cotton trade.
+Description: Prior to the advent of the railroad in the South, rivers were the main conduits for commerce.
+Cotton from inland plantations was the primary export carried along the rivers to ships docked at Gulf Coast ports.
+In 1860, roughly seventy-five percent of the revenue of the nation’s treasury was based on cotton.
+Crooked River was a waterway of some import, and, true to its name, it winds between Carrabelle River to the west and Ochlockonee River on the east, forming substantial Saint James Island.
+A small port was established near the mouth of Carrabelle River in 1877 to participate in the cotton trade.

-A lighthouse was needed to assist maritime traffic in the area.
-The Crooked River Lighthouse was actually the second to fill this role.
-The first to do so was located on Dog Island, a barrier island found just offshore from where the Crooked River merges into the Carrabelle River and then into St. George Sound.
-Middle pass leads to St. George Sound from the Gulf and is defined by St. George Island to the west and Dog Island to the east.
+Crooked River Lighthouse is actually the second lighthouse to assist maritime traffic in the area.
+The first to do so was located on Dog Island, a barrier island found just offshore from where Crooked River merges into Carrabelle River before flowing into St. George Sound.
+East Pass leads to St. George Sound from the Gulf and is defined by St. George Island to the west and Dog Island to the east.
 In 1838, the western end of Dog Island became home to one of the many lighthouses built by Winslow Lewis during this time period.
 The fifty-foot, brick tower was built directly on the sand and was first lit on March 1, 1839.
-In 1842, just three years later, a hurricane caused the bottom portion of the tower to cave in, and a replacement tower made of wood was hurriedly erected to take its place.
+Just three years later, a hurricane caused the bottom portion of the tower to cave in, and a replacement tower made of wood was hurriedly erected to take its place.

-The light was electrified in 1933, and then automated in 1952.
+Crooked River Lighthouse was electrified in 1933, and then automated in 1952.
 As the tower no longer required daily attention, the keeper’s dwellings were sold at auction in 1964.
 One of the dwellings subsequently burned, but the other is still used nearby as a residence.
 The bivalve lens remained in use until 1976, when it was removed due to mercury leakage.
-The lens is now located at the U.S. Coast Guard 8th District Offices in New Orleans, Louisiana.
-The Crooked River Lighthouse was decommissioned in 1995, and stood neglected for just a few years, until ownership of the tower was transferred to the city of Carrabelle.
-The lighthouse has since been leased to the Carrabelle Lighthouse Association, which immediately started to raise funds to restore the tower and open it to the public.
+The lens is now located at the U.S. Coast Guard Eighth District Offices in New Orleans, Louisiana.
+Crooked River Lighthouse was decommissioned in August 1995, just two months before the 100th anniversary of its first lighting, and stood neglected for a few years before ownership of the tower was transferred to the City of Carrabelle in 2001.
+The lighthouse was then leased to the Carrabelle Lighthouse Association, which immediately started to raise funds to restore the tower and open it to the public.

-The Carrabelle Lighthouse Association received a $298,900 Florida Communities Trust Restoration Grant in 2006 and an additional $400,000 from the state in 2007 to restore the Crooked River Lighthouse and purchase two acres of surrounding land to create a public park.
-At dusk on December 8, 2007, over 240 people watched as the refurbished tower was reactivated with a new lens that produces the flash sequence of the original Fresnel lens.
+The Carrabelle Lighthouse Association received a $298,900 Florida Communities Trust Restoration Grant in 2006 and an additional $400,000 from the state in 2007 to restore Crooked River Lighthouse and purchase two acres of surrounding land to create a public park.
+At dusk on December 8, 2007, over 240 people watched as the refurbished tower was reactivated with an acrylic replica of the tower's original Fresnel lens.
 In April of 2009, a ribbon cutting ceremony was held to officially open the Crooked River Lighthouse Keeper's House Museum, which is housed in a replica of the keeper's dwelling built adjacent to the lighthouse.

-In April 2012, an historic piece of Crooked River Lightstation returned home.
-Joan Matey, the curator of the Keeper's House Museum, was chatting with a local realtor one day when she learned that one of the station’s old outbuildings was on a property about three miles west of the lighthouse.
+In April 2012, a historic piece of Crooked River Light Station did return home.
+Joan Matey, curator of the Keeper's House Museum, was chatting with a local real estate agent one day when she learned that one of the station’s old outbuildings was on a property about three miles west of the lighthouse.
 The 1893 plans for the station identified this 10’ x 15’ x 16’ structure as a wash house.
-After many phone calls, the property owner was reached in Michigan, and an agreement was made to swap the historic shed for a new one, allowing Ducky Johnson House Moving Company to relocate the wash house from its current home of forty-nine years to what had been its original home for sixty-eight years.
+After many phone calls, the property owner was reached in Michigan, and an agreement was made to swap the historic shed for a new one.
+Ducky Johnson House Moving Company relocated the wash house from its home of forty-nine years to what had been its original home for sixty-eight years.

 This area of the Florida coast is described as the Red Neck Riviera and the Forgotten Coast.
-With some luck, the region will remain forgotten by developers, but the Crooked River Lighthouse will continue to be cared for so it can be remembered by future generations.
+With some luck, the region will remain forgotten by developers, but Crooked River Lighthouse seems certain to remain standing for years so it can be remembered by future generations.

 Located just over one mile west of Carrabelle Beach alongside Highway 98.